Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-Without loss of generality, we assume the trivial motion up to its highest nontrivial order is zero.
-Now if the first $n-1$ degree derivatives are all $0$, then we are left with:
+Without loss of generality, we assume that the first $n-1$ derivatives of $\mathbf{p}(t)$ are all zeroes.
+Now, if we plug in these $0$s, then we are left with:

 Observe that the $n^{th}$ derivative $\left(\frac{\partial}{\partial t} \right)^n \mathbf{p}(t)$ satisfies the same expression as the one we need for infinitesimal rigidity.
-Therefore, by induction, if there is no nontrivial proper first order flex, there cannot be any nontrivial proper flex with desired signs on its lowest nonzero order. \end{proof}
+Therefore, by induction, if there is no proper non-trivial infinitesimal flex, there cannot be any non-trivial proper flex on its $n^{th}$ derivative.
+Therefore, there cannot be a proper nontrivial analytical path at $t=0$. \end{proof}

-The proof of theorem \ref{firstOrderDuality} does not rely on the dimension, so the result holds for sphere packings in any dimension.
+The proof of Theorem \ref{firstOrderDuality} does not depend on the dimension, so analogous results are true for sphere packings of any dimension.
 In particular, we can determine whether or not a 3D ball packing is infinitesimally rigid given its combinatorial structure.
+For example, if 6 unit spheres form a regular octahedron with a small sphere of radius $\sqrt{2}-1$ inserted in the center, then Theorem \ref{firstOrderDuality} can show this packing is rigid under the constraint that the 6 unit spheres are in $V^+$ and the central small sphere is in $V^-$.

 Now we know that infinitesimal rigidity implies rigidity.
 Is the reverse true?
 The answer is negative.
-It's possible for a packing to be rigid locally with a nontrivial infinitesimal flex.
-In these cases, infinitesimal rigidity gives us no information on whether or not the structure is rigid.
-One such example is the packing in Figure \ref{10diskprestress}, where disks with identical color have the same size.
+It is possible for a packing to be rigid locally with a non-trivial infinitesimal flex.
+In these cases, infinitesimal rigidity does not give us information on whether or not the structure is rigid.
+One such example is the packing in Figure \ref{10diskprestress}, where the disks of identical color have the same size.

-If we use the boundary radii as a basis to determine interior radii, then due to symmetry disk 2 and 5 must have identical partial derivatives respect to the interior.
-This means increasing the size of disk 2 while decreasing the size of disk 5 at the same rate will be a valid infinitesimal motion.
+\begin{subsection}{A case study of a globally rigid packing} We can use some of the ideas from \cite{bauer_stephenson_wegert_2011} to analyze Figure \ref{10diskprestress}.
+If we use the boundary radii as a basis to determine interior radii, then due to symmetry disks 2 and 5 must have identical partial derivatives with respect to the interior.
+This means increasing the size of disk 2, decreasing the size of disk 5 at the same rate, and keeping all other radii fixed should be part of a valid infinitesimal motion.
 This can be easily verified by computing the dimension of the null space of the extended rigidity matrix of this packing, which is 4.

 There are essentially two constraints that are determined only by the radii - the angle sums around disk 4 and 7 must be $2\pi$.
 We define the following function that maps 3 radii of a triangle to the angle: